Home / Expertise / Dispute resolution / Defamation, libel & slander claims

 Defamation, libel & slander claims

-Our defamation claims solicitors have considerable experience in this specialist area of law; recognised locally and nationally for this specialism.
+Our defamation claims solicitors possess extensive expertise in this specialist area of law and are recognised both locally and nationally for their exceptional track record.

 What is defamation?